Harbans Lal, Ph.D.; D.Litt. (Hons) and Ek Onkaar Kaur Khalsa Michaud

 At the time of his enlightenment experience, Guru Nanak was a 27-year old man, employed as a business manager of the store and the properties of one Daulat Khan, a Muslim, who was also the head of the town of Sultanpur Lodhi.

 The Kali Vein River has been given a special historical significance in North India because it provided the venue where Guru Nanak experienced his enlightenment.
-The 160-kilometer long river springs from Dhanao village and merges in the confluence of the Beas and Ravi rivers.
+The 160-kilometer long river springs from Dhanao village and merges with River Satluj at its confluence with River Beas upstream of Harike Barrage .
 The base spring was considered holy by the local Dhanao people.
 Mogul Emperor Akbar (1542-1605) ordered it brick-lined for preservation and pilgrimage.

 Halfway in the Kali Bein’s journey toward the confluence lies the town of Sultanpur Lodhi, an old Muslim settlement on the riverbanks, now regarded as sacred by the Sikhs.
 There in the town stands a gurdwara commemorating Guru Nanak’s spiritual awakening.
 Several other monuments in the town memorialize the Guru’s dialogues with the community of scholars and religious leaders.
 They are the evidence that Guru Nanak was the first among the religious leaders to initiate and popularized the interfaith dialogues.